 There were 17 Warren Martineck sketches in the lot.

 Also in the collection were sketches from an MCC artist I have never heard of, Jeff Watson.
-I show his sketches as a Ghost Rider, a pair of Wolverines, and a pair of Captain America's.
+I show his sketches as a Ghost Rider, a pair of Wolverines, and a Captain America.
 He does seem to have a unique style ?
-I filled the pages with three miscellaneous sketches from the lot.